sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 https://argocd-server-gitops-user1.apps.cluster-xxxxx.dynamic.redhatworkshops.io/
 ```

-Open the URL in another tab and you will now see the ArgoCD login page in your browser.
+Open the URL in another browser tab and you will now see the ArgoCD login page in your browser.

 Use the `LOG IN VIA OPENSHIFT` button to log into ArgoCD with your user's OpenShift credentials (DO NOT use the `username` and `password` fields below it!)
 and, on the next page, allow the `access permissions`.